raipragya/BlogLOVE/README.md

 ---

-**BlogLove is proof that I can design, develop, and deploy a full, production-ready MERN stack web application — complete with image uploads, admin access, search, and rich editor support.**
+**BlogLove is proof that I can design, develop, and deploy a full, production-ready MERN stack web application**

 ---